arshevchenko/elastic-logger/README.md

     ./restart.sh

-For for viewing container state:
+For for viewing containers state:

     ./ps.sh